lightward/mechanic-tasks/docs/report-toaster-shipstation-integration/README.md

 ## Documentation

-This task enables an integration between Report Toaster and ShipStation.
-Each time an order is fulfilled (determined via the shopify/orders/fulfilled webhook), the ShipStation API is called to return the cost of shipping.
-This cost is then sent to Report Toaster as the shipping cost for the order.
+This task integrates Report Toaster and ShipStation.
+On order fulfillment, Mechanic calls the ShipStation API  to retrieve the shipping cost, and this cost is sent to Report Toaster.

-Note that the task currently makes a few assumptions:
+Note - the task currently makes a few assumptions:

 1. The task will get all shipping costs for an order once the order is completely fulfilled.
-2. The shipping cost will be the shipping cost + insurance cost.
-This could easily be changed to be controlled with an option if necessary.
+2. The shipping cost is recorded as the shipping cost + insurance cost.
+You can update the task code to change this logic.
 3. ShipStation does not store the "#" with the order name.
-So the task strips it out.
+So the task strips this out.

-See your [ShipStation Settings](https://ss.shipstation.com/#/settings/api) to retrieve the API Key and Password to use in the options.
+See your [ShipStation Settings](https://ss.shipstation.com/#/settings/api) to retrieve the API Key and Password to use in the task options.

 This task can be run manually as a test by entering an order name.

-See the [Report Toaster](https://learn.mechanic.dev/platform/integrations/report-toaster) section of the Mechanic docs for more information on updating costs.
+See the [Report Toaster](https://learn.mechanic.dev/platform/integrations/report-toaster) section in the Mechanic docs for more information on updating costs.

 ## Installing this task